 Early on its approximately 80 mile run to Boston Harbor, the Charles River forms the boundary between the Towns of Franklin, MA and Medway, MA.
-The Charles River affords canoeing, kayaking and fishing opportunities in Franklin, MA, especially where the river moves past picturesque Populatic Pond, a recreational body of water open non-motorized boating.
+The Charles connects with picturesque Populatic Pond, a recreational body of water on the town border between Franklin and Norfolk.

-The pond connects to the Charles River and straddles the border between the three adjacent Towns of Franklin, MA, Medway, MA and Norfolk, MA.
-You can paddle down the Charles River onto Populatic Pond or continue on the Charles as it moves downstream through the towns of Medfield and Millis and beyond.
+From Bent Street in Franklin, you can kyak or canoe down the Charles River onto Populatic Pond.
+From the pond, you can continue further along the Charles as it moves downstream through the towns of Medfield and Millis and beyond.

-Take care as the waters can get rough in spots, especially after heavy rains .
-There’s a concrete boat launch on the Norfolk side of Populatic Pond (the side of the pond away
+Take care paddling as the waters can get rough in spots, especially after heavy rains .